-Everyone attending the Annual Meeting will be required to present both proof of ownership of LPL Financial Holdings Inc. common stock and valid picture identification, such as a driver's license or passport.
-If your shares are held in the name of a bank, broker, or other holder of record, you will need a recent brokerage account statement or letter from your broker, bank or other holder reflecting stock ownership as of the record date.
-If you do not have both proof of ownership of LPL Financial Holdings Inc. common stock and valid picture identification, you may not be admitted to the Annual Meeting.
+Everyone attending the Annual Meeting will be required to present both proof of ownership of the Company's common stock and valid picture identification, such as a driver's license or passport.
+If your shares are held in the name of a bank, broker, or other holder of record, you will need a recent brokerage account statement or letter from your bank, broker, or other holder reflecting stock ownership as of the record date.
+If you do not have both proof of ownership of the Company's common stock and valid picture identification, you may not be admitted to the Annual Meeting.